airbnb/chronon/docs/source/Tiled_Architecture.md

 ![Architecture](../images/Tiled_Architecture.png)
 _Figure 2: The tiled architecture_

-Tiling shifts a significant part of the aggregation work to the write path.
-Instead of
+Tiling shifts a significant part of the aggregation work to the write path, which allows for faster feature serving.

 Using the same example as above (an event stream producing 10 events/sec for a certain key, and a GroupBy with a 12-hour window), a request for feature values would fetch and merge 12 or 13 1-hour tiles.
 For a simple GroupBy that counts the number of events for a key, Chronon would iterate over 13 numbers and add them together.
 That's significantly less work.

 ## Should I use tiling?

 In general, tiling improves scalability and decreases feature serving latency.
 Some use cases are:
-- You want to decrease feature serving latency
+- You want to decrease feature serving latency.
 - You don't have access to Spark Streaming
 - You don't have access to a datastore with range queries
 - You want to reduce fanout to your datastore.
+- You need to support aggregating over hot key entities

 In particular, organizations operating a significant scale should consider using the tiled architecture.